 Since this decision, the PIO systematically submits pictures of passports which are found in the confiscated phone of the applicants before AWAS decides on the age assessment procedure and AWAS appears to give significant weight to this evidence.

-• The age assessment process is undertaken while minors are detained and no consideration is given to such for the purpose of the assessment;
+- The age assessment process is generally undertaken while minors are detained, and no consideration is given to such for the purpose of the assessment;

-NGOs further pointed out that the UMAS Protection Team and the Assessment Team still report to the same Senior managers and that ultimately AWAS still falls under the Ministry for Home Affairs, interference is inevitable.
+Essentially, NGOs pointed out that the UMAS Protection Team and the Assessment Team still report to the same Senior Managers and that, since ultimately AWAS falls under the Ministry for Home Affairs, interference is inevitable.

 Age Assessment Appeals before the Immigration Appeals Board

-The Receptions Regulations provide that applicants who feel aggrieved by a decision in relation to age assessment in accordance with regulation 17 of the Procedural Regulations, shall be entitled to an appeal to the Immigration Appeals Board in accordance with the provisions laid down in the Immigration Act.[14]
+Regulation 17 of The Receptions Regulations provides that applicants who feel aggrieved by a decision in relation to age assessment are entitled to appeal before the Immigration Appeals Board in accordance with the provisions laid down in the Immigration Act.[13]

-However, it must be noted that Division II also has a conflict of interest when the appellant is detained since they also hear appeals and reviews of Detention Order issued under the Reception Regulations (see Judicial review of the detention order).
-Division II recognised that a conflict of interest may arise when they are also responsible to decide on the legality of the appellant’s detention and confirmed that appellants are entitled to raise an objection.[17]
+However, it must be noted that Division II also has a conflict of interest when the appellant is detained since they also hear appeals and reviews of Detention Orders issued under the Reception Regulations (see Judicial review of the detention order).
+Division II recognised that a conflict of interest may arise when they are also responsible to decide on the legality of the appellant’s detention and confirmed that appellants are entitled to raise an objection.[16]
+At the end of 2023 a new IAB Division was established, yet it is still premature to assess how cases will be internally allocated amongst the three Divisions.

-No clear procedure is established: the first stage of the proceedings includes questions to be sent by lawyers to AWAS about the age assessment report.
+No clear procedure is established for these appeals: the first stage of the proceedings includes questions to be sent by lawyers to AWAS about the age assessment report.
 Then, unless the appellant’s lawyer requires to ask further questions, they will be invited to send their final notes of submissions.
-The appellant’s lawyer may request the IAB to hold a hearing with the appellant and the social worker in charge of the assessment.[19]
+The appellant’s lawyer may request the IAB to hold a hearing with the appellant and the social worker in charge of the assessment.[17]

-Lawyers reported that the Immigration Appeals Board lacks the necessary expertise to evaluate appeals on age assessment with no member having any background on the matter.
-Despite this, the Board refuses to appoint or consult independent experts which must be brought at the own cost of the appellants if they so wish.
-This has never been attempted since NGOs do not have the capacity and financial means to bring these experts and this obviously falls outside the remit of legal aid lawyers who also have limited capacity to deal with numerous appeals.[20]
-According to both aditus and JRS, the Board either waits until the person comes of age to throw the case or, when a decision cannot be avoided, systematically rejects the appellant on dubious grounds after several months of procedure.
-Both NGOs criticised the Board for issuing stereotyped 2 pages decisions which do not address any of the arguments raised by the appellant and make no reference to any law, jurisprudence or standards, only referring to the initial age assessment decision.
+For 2023, lawyers continued to report that the Immigration Appeals Board lacks the necessary expertise to evaluate appeals on age assessment with no member having any background on the matter.
+Despite this, the Board refuses to appoint or consult independent experts and these must be brought at the own cost of the appellants if they so wish.
+This has never been attempted since NGOs do not have the capacity and financial means to bring these experts.
+Legal aid lawyers have also not attempted to do this as such activities seem to fall outside their remit.[18]
+According to both aditus and JRS, the Board either waits until the person comes of age in order to then close the case or, when a decision cannot be avoided, systematically rejects the appeal after several months of procedure.
+Both NGOs criticised the Board for issuing stereotyped two-page decisions which do not address any of the arguments raised by the appellant and make no reference to any law, jurisprudence or standards, only referring to the initial age assessment decision.
 Both NGOs declared that their lawyers usually filed several pages of submissions generally highlighting the shortcomings reported above.

-The NGOs reported that this situation leads AWAS to make no effort to address the appellant’s pleas during the proceedings.
-According to them, the Agency’s lawyer usually files a one page note of submissions generally stating that the arguments put forth by the appellant “have been amply responded to in the course of the proceedings” and declaring “we remit ourselves to the wise and superior judgement of this Board”.
+The NGOs reported that this situation leads AWAS to make little effort to address the appellant’s pleas during the proceedings.
+According to them, the Agency’s lawyer usually files a one-page note of submissions generally stating that the arguments put forth by the appellant “have been amply responded to in the course of the proceedings”, declaring “we remit ourselves to the wise and superior judgement of this Board”.

 Additionally, concerns have been expressed in relation to the independence of specialised tribunals such as the Board[19], as its members are appointed through a procedure involving the executive power and do not enjoy the same level of independence as that of the ordinary judiciary (see Composition of the Board).

 As per the Immigration Act, the decisions of the Board are final and cannot be challenged before any Court of law, save for human rights complaints before the Civil Court (First Hall).
-The Decisions of the Board are not published and not publicly available.
+The Decisions of the Board are not published by the Board and not publicly available. aditus foundation at times publishes significant decisions relating to its clients.[20]

 Legal Assistance

-As previously mentioned, lawyers are not allowed to be present during the interview carried out by AWAS and the appointed legal guardians are mostly absent from the procedure, beyond having a clear conflict of interest since they are employed by AWAS.
+Nonetheless, lawyers representing unaccompanied minors observed that they are not allowed to be present during the interview carried out by AWAS and the appointed legal guardians are mostly absent from the procedure, beyond having a clear conflict of interest since they are employed by AWAS itself.

 The procedure generally happens while the minor is being detained and the observations made on the access to legal assistance in detention are applicable to age assessment procedures (see Legal Assistance).
 As such, unaccompanied minors are deprived of legal assistance during the initial age assessment procedure.